Tengah Air Base: Exercises

 The RSAF regularly conducts Exercise Torrent which converts the neighboring Lim Chu Kang road into an alternative runway since its inception in April 1986.
 Its purpose is to demonstrate the RSAF capability of generating air power in the shortest time from public roads.
-The latest and seventh edition was held from the 10 to 13 November 2016.
+The seventh and last edition was held from the 10 to 13 November 2016.

 Future

 To accommodate the relocation of all RSAF assets and equipment from Paya Lebar Air Base, Tengah Air Base will be expanded by acquiring 50,000 graves in the Choa Chu Kang Cemetery and 80 neighbouring farms/agricultural businesses.
 Military training areas will be rationalised, such as the closure of Murai Urban Training Facility.
 A new runway will be built on the expanded portion of the base.
+On the 8 June 2025, the new Lim Chu Kang Road will open.